Sale

 How much should i be taking?

-We use full cream cow’s milk.
+We use hormone-free, full cream cow’s milk.
 Lactose is a natural sugar, contained in dairy milk, and is required for the milk kefir bacteria to feed off.

 Commercial Kefir v’s Home-made kefir